Jack FM (United Kingdom): Information

-Based on the format of the American station of the same name, JACKfm runs with a strapline of "Playing What We Want" and mostly has no DJs across daytimes (and even nighttimes).
-The music is played out on an automated system interspersed with witty soundbites voiced by comedian and writer Dom Joly, referred to as The Voice of JACK.
-Joly took over as The Voice of JACK on 4 July 2022, replacing the previous Voice of JACK Paul Darrow who held the role since the station's launch in 2007.
+Based on the format of the American station of the same name, Jack FM runs with a strapline of "Playing What We Want" and mostly has no DJs across daytimes (and even nighttimes).
+The music is played out on an automated system interspersed with witty soundbites voiced by comedian and writer Dom Joly, referred to as The Voice of Jack.
+Joly took over as The Voice of Jack on 4 July 2022, replacing the previous Voice of Jack Paul Darrow who held the role since the station's launch in 2007.
 Darrow, best known for his role in the BBC's Blake's 7, died in 2019, which left the station without any topical soundbites, but his more generic announcements continued to be used until July 2022.
 Following Darrow's death in June 2019, Oxford born Jim Rosenthal was introduced as an additional voice to commentate on current affairs.
-Darrow's soundbites continued to be used on sister station JACK 3 & Chill until 2023.
+Darrow's soundbites continued to be used on sister station Jack 3 & Chill until 2023.

-In 2010, JACK FM became the first radio station in the United Kingdom (except for Forces Radio BFBS) to broadcast live from Afghanistan for a week-long series of breakfast broadcasts in conjunction with the M.O.D from Camp Bastion in Afghanistan.
+In 2010, Jack FM became the first radio station in the United Kingdom (except for Forces Radio BFBS) to broadcast live from Afghanistan for a week-long series of breakfast broadcasts in conjunction with the M.O.D from Camp Bastion in Afghanistan.
 The station returned to Bastion and Kandahar again in 2012 for another series of broadcasts and Father's Day special.